cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 <img src="/doc/images/MTR/Settings3.png" style="width: 500px" />

 Tap any entry in the menu to check or change a setting (as long as you have access to it).
 Tapping the back arrow in the upper right corner returns you to the main menu.
-Settings with a lock symbol next to them require and admin username and passphrase to access.
+Settings with a lock symbol next to them require an admin username and passphrase to access.

 *NOTE:* **Factory reset** is available from the **Settings** menu.
 Selecting to factory reset returns your device to default settings and you’ll lose your current registration.
 Factory resetting is irreversible.